mytech-today-now/business_search/readme.md

 - **Add custom categories** (key:value pairs) when needed.
 - **Fetch business data from OpenStreetMap’s Overpass API** (no API key required).
 - **Parse results into CSV files** containing fields such as name, address, phone, email, and website.
-- **Download individual CSVs** or bundle all CSVs into a single ZIP file via the JSZip library.
+- **Download individual CSVs** or bundle all XLSXs into a single ZIP file via the JSZip library.
 - Quickly assemble mailing lists of potential clients for direct marketing, outreach, or data analysis purposes.

 ## User Personas & Use Cases